 The surrender of parental rights occurs in the Judge’s chambers.
 The birth mother and her attorney meet privately with the Judge to ensure that the birth mother understands the rights that she is relinquishing and that she is making the decision of her own free will.
 Then the adoptive parents and their attorney meet privately with the Judge to accept the surrender.

 Once the surrender of parental rights is executed, your attorney will ask the Court to grant the prospective adoptive parents guardianship or partial guardianship of the child.
 Guardianship allows them to access medical records and make medical decisions, apply for health insurance and other benefits, and care for the child.

 In 2015, the time period for a birth parent to revoke the surrender of parental rights decreased from ten days to three days after the surrender.
 The three-day period does not include weekends and holidays.
 No reason is required for the revocation, and the child must be returned to the person entitled to custody prior to the surrender.

 In an independent adoption, the parties may know each other and often choose to have an open adoption.
 An open adoption is different for every family.
-It may include an annual visit, exchanging pictures and letters, and phone calls.
+It may include an annual visit, exchanging pictures and letters, and/or phone calls.
 If the birth parent prefers not to be contacted by the child or adoptive family, they can designate their preference in the Contact Veto Registration form in the surrender packet.

 Part of the surrender process includes collection of the birth parents’ social and medical history.
 Birth mothers may also be willing to sign an authorization to release medical records allowing the prospective adoptive parents access to prenatal records and other pertinent information.